jirkajand/Artemis/readme.md

    2. Update also command for replace variables in `nginx.conf` file.
 4. Update the `nginx.conf` file to route requests to your new microservice.
 5. Update the `.env` file with new microservice port and other necessary environment variables.
+   6. Also update `DB_NAMES` to add new database name if your microservice needs a database.
 6. Restart the Docker Compose setup using the commands above.